eBay/accessibility-ruleset-runner/tests/README.md

 ## Running Verification Tests to Test the Custom Ruleset

+The verification tests for the custom ruleset are based on five main categories as listed in the description of the <a href="../rulesets#custom-ruleset">Custom Ruleset</a>.
 These steps show how to run the tests, after the code has been downloaded.

 ### Step 1: Install Package Dependencies